Post photo: coins and euros | © Pixabay

 But before this system finally collapses on itself - at least according to the belief of people who do not believe in perpetuum mobile - it will reach its limits, which are due to the current reality.

-Because countries in which the population together makes up about 5% of the world's population, but which claim about 50% of the world transfer payments and a large part of all natural resources for themselves, are for many of the remaining 95% Cockaigne countries and thus the target of their desires and migration movements.
+Countries whose population together makes up about 5% of the world population, but which claim about 50% of world transfer payments and a large part of all natural resources, are lands of milk and honey for many of the remaining 95% and are therefore the target of their wishes and migration movements.

 These discrepancies must now be resolved - and as quickly as possible, if we ourselves are still Part of the solution want to be A wall around Europe, Germany or Heilbronn will not be a viable solution.
 Not even the thought of wanting to impose our will on the rest of the world again with sheer violence and weapons of mass destruction.